B i o g r a p h y

 After completing a Bachelor of Music (performance) degree with First Class Honours at the Sydney Conservatorium of Music in 2004, Alana was awarded a University of Sydney Postgraduate Award to continue with a Master of Music (performance) degree specialising in contemporary Japanese compositions for recorder under the instruction of Hans-Dieter Michatz.
 With the help of the Ian Potter Cultural Trust and PPCA Performers’ Trust, Alana graduated from the Conservatorium van Amsterdam in December 2010 under Paul Leenhouts and Jorge Isaac.
 Along with numerous scholarships for her professional study in performance, Alana was a winner of the Don Cowell Memorial Trust open Recorder Competition in 2011.

 After being awarded an Australian Postgraduate Award, Alana completed a PhD investigating the professional identity of chamber musicians and group processes.
 In June 2017 she became a Lecturer in Music at The University of New England, Armidale NSW.
-Alana now combines her creative practice and studies in organisational behaviour creating synergies between the two areas.
+Alana now combines her creative practice and studies in organisational behaviour creating synergies between the two areas winning numerous awards and grants for teaching and research.

 Download Full Curriculum Vitae here.